micans/mcl/README.md

 on many flavours of Linux and BSD, including Debian, Ubuntu and OpenBSD.
 Release 14-137 is a fine version;** this MCL implementation has not noticeably changed over the past decade.
 See [Status and Plans](#status-and-plans) below for more detail and why the software is still being developed nonetheless.
-Again many thanks to Joost, Kusalananda and subsequent maintainers who packaged MCL for Linux and BSD releases.
+Again many thanks to Joost, Kusalananda, Andreas Tille and other maintainers who package(d) MCL for Debian and other Linux and BSD releases.

+The current release is 22-282, which so far is without open issues.
+You'll need this release if you want to experiment with RCL (consensus clustering integrating results for different granularities / inflation values / resolution values).
+The release also [fixes some mcxarray issues](ChangeLog).

 ## Applications and bioinformatics